codesab/work-viewer/README.md

 - **Issue Retrieval**: Paginated issue listing with filtering by month and search
 - **Detailed Issue View**: Complete issue details with subtasks and progress tracking
 - **Ticket Creation**: Create bugs and feature requests with automatic field handling
+- **File Attachments**: Upload and attach files to issues during creation
 - **Backer Management**: Add multiple backers to existing issues
 - **Progress Tracking**: Automatic calculation of completion percentages for stories with subtasks
 - **CORS Support**: Configured for multiple frontend domains